U.S. EXECUTIVE AUTHORITY BRIEF: MILITARY ACTION & VENEZUELA

 Key Takeaways:

-• Division of War Powers: Congress declares war and controls funding for long-term conflicts.
+- Division of War Powers: Congress declares war and controls funding for long-term conflicts.
 The President, as Commander in Chief, directs military operations and responds quickly to threats.

-• War Powers Resolution (1973): This requires the President to notify Congress within 48 hours, limits unauthorized hostilities to 60 days (with a 30-day withdrawal period), and preserves—not supplants—the President’s independent Article II defensive authority.
+- War Powers Resolution (1973): This requires the President to notify Congress within 48 hours, limits unauthorized hostilities to 60 days (with a 30-day withdrawal period), and preserves—not supplants—the President’s independent Article II defensive authority.

-• Supreme Court and Legal Practice: Cases such as The Prize Cases (1863), United States v.
+- Supreme Court and Legal Practice: Cases such as The Prize Cases (1863), United States v.
 Curtiss-Wright Export Corp.
 (1936), Zivotofsky v.
 Kerry (2015), and Youngstown Sheet & Tube Co. v.
 Sawyer (1952) recognize the President’s broad authority in foreign affairs and as Commander in Chief, while also highlighting the legal and statutory limitations that constrain that authority.

 II.
-Constitutional Allocation of War Powers
+Constitutional Separation of Powers

 This division reflects a deliberate choice by the Framers in balancing legislative forward action with executive responsive action.
-Congress, made for the people by the people, is vested with the power to calculate whether or not the Nation should enter into war.
+Congress, made for the people by the people, is vested with the power to calculate whether the Nation should enter into war.
 At the same time, the President is vested with authority to command the military and to respond swiftly to threats of national security.

 III.
 Article II Powers: Commander in Chief Authority